CM2Walki/HoldfastNaW/README.md

 # Image Variants:

 ## `holdfastnaw:latest`
 This is the defacto image.
-If you are unsure about what your needs are, you probably want to use this one.
-It is a bare-minimum hHoldfast: Nations At War dedicated server containing no 3rd party plugins.<br/>
+It is a bare-minimum Holdfast: Nations At War dedicated server containing no 3rd party plugins.<br/>